diazgio/Tic-Tac-Toe-game-project/README.md

 # 🧐 Tic-Tac-Toe-Game project

-> One paragraph statement about the project.
+> Ruby's Tic-Tac-Toe Project

 ## Concept
-Tic-tac-toe, noughts and crosses, or Xs and Os is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
+> Tic-tac-toe, noughts and crosses, or Xs and Os is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 ## 🛠 Getting Started

-To get a local copy up and running follow these simple example steps.
+> To get a local copy up and running follow these simple example steps.

 - Go to the main page of the repo.
 - Press the "Code" button and get the repo link.